geekhunger/node-harperdb/README.md

 # node-harperdb

-> **One word of warning:** I use this package for some of my personal projects and therefore I may introduce breaking changes in future updates (or maybe not 🤗 ).
+> **One word of warning:** I use this package for some of my personal projects and therefore I might introduce breaking changes in future updates (or maybe not 🤗 ).
 If you plan to use this package in production, you should better fork the Git repo and maintain it yourself!

 <br>